-Peerless faucets are available at Lowe's and other big box stores and, according to the Peerless website, the company is backed by Delta Faucet Company, one of the top faucet makers in North America.
+Peerless faucets are available at Lowe's (as well as other big box stores), and the company is backed by Delta Faucet Company, one of the top faucet makers in North America.
 The Delta influence is apparent in the fact that some Peerless single-handle faucets, like Delta ones, have ball valves and some have cartridges.
-When it comes to Peerless faucet repair, particularly stopping leaks, the difference isn't a big one because in both cases the repair usually involves replacing rubber gaskets or O-rings.
+When it comes to Peerless faucet repair — and particularly stopping leaks — the difference isn't a big one because in both cases the repair usually involves replacing rubber gaskets or O-rings.
 Those are easy tasks for ball-valve and cartridge faucets.

 Video of the Day